ldpercy/experiment-svg/use/use.md

 	<use href="../[library]/grid.svg#grid" x="0" y="0"/>
 ```

-* firefox still seems to need the #nodeId reference in the href
+* Firefox still seems to need the #nodeId reference in the href
+* Paths in the guest document are relative to **it**, not the host document

 ### HTTP only